 Energy the ability to do work is an important concept of study.
 Energy and the control of it has been the root of major conflicts between nations.
 Energy is also an essential component of living organisms began the study of bioenergetics, which is a fascinating discipline that helps us understand life.
 In this unit, you will learn about what energy is, how it is measured and how the various forms of energy are converted.
 The laws governing energy use in life termed the laws of thermodynamics will also be treated.
 Examples will be given from real life example to drive home these laws.
-The unit will end by identifying how plants transform energy and mention will be made of the chemical reactions that transform energy in plants and other organisms.
+The unit will end by identifying how plants transform energy in plants and other organisms.

-- -define energy state the basic unit to measure energy - -name the two basic types of energy - -state the first and second laws of thermodynamics - -list the two primary energy transformations in plants - -give the general name for the chemical reactions that transform energy in cells.
+- define energy state the basic unit to measure energy - name the two basic types of energy - state the first and second laws of thermodynamics - list the two primary energy transformations in plants a.
+What is Energy?

+• give the general name for the chemical reactions that transform energy in cells.